Puerto Vallarta in August 2026: Rain & No Sargassum

 Los Muertos Beach in Puerto Vallarta with warm Pacific water and beach umbrellas

-August is deep rainy season in Puerto Vallarta.
+August is deep Mexico rainy season in Puerto Vallarta.
 Expect hot days, very warm ocean water, high humidity, and a regular chance of showers or thunderstorms later in the day.
+This is the month to book the hotel you actually want to spend time in, not just the cheapest room near the beach.

 That sounds worse than it usually feels if you plan correctly.
 Mornings are often the most useful part of the day for beaches, boat trips, and longer walks.
 By afternoon, clouds build, humidity rises, and the trip works better if you have a pool, shaded lunch, spa time, nap, or indoor backup.